 Real user monitoring vs synthetic monitoring

 Real user monitoring is one of two kinds of user experience monitoring.
 The other is synthetic monitoring.
-Synthetic monitoring uses scripts to interact with an application rather than depend on actual users.
+Synthetic monitoring uses scripts to interact with an application instead of actual users.

 Especially useful is the ability of synthetic monitoring to collect data about a specific metric at regular time intervals, such as page load time.
 IT teams can deploy synthetic agents in different geographical regions, so you can detect variations in application performance based on geolocation.